slashdd/charm-keystone/README.md

 ### Configuring Key Lifetime

-In the keystone-charm, the _rotation frequency_ is calculated automatically from the `token-expiration` and the `fernet-max-active-keys` configuration parameters.
+In the keystone charm, the _rotation frequency_ is calculated automatically from the `token-expiration` and the `fernet-max-active-keys` configuration parameters.
 For example, with an expiration of 24 hours and 6 active keys, the rotation frequency is calculated as: